 Creative Projects

 At Grants and Grit, creativity is not separate from strategy.
-It is part of how we think, design, and lead.
+It never has been.

 Haute Muslim